eric-wise/Sprint-Challenge--JavaScript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. Describe the biggest difference between `.forEach` & `.map`.
+   -.forEach() loops over each element in an array and executes a function once per item. .map() also loops oever each element but creates a new array with the results of the function.

 2. What is the difference between a function and a method?
+    -Both are functions but a method is a function that is a property of an object.

 3. What is closure?
+    -A closure is when local variables that are accessible to inner functions inside that enviroment but not outside.

 4. Describe the four rules of the 'this' keyword.
+    1.Window/global binding - this refers to the Window object when not explicitly defined in the browser.
+    2.Implicit binding - this will refer to the object to the left of the dot when using dot-notation.
+    3.New binding - this will refer to the newly-instantiated object when used with the new keyword.
+    4.Explicit binding - this will refer to whatever it is specifically set to (usually set using either .apply(), .bind(), or .call())

 5. Why do we need super() in an extended class?
+    -super() is used to copy the properties of the parrent class.
+Old way Parent.call(this, childProperties)

 ## Project Set up